MSJPhysicsClub/MSJPhysicsClub.github.io/aboutus.md

 title: About Us
 ---

-The MSJ Physics Club is a student-run club that serves to not only unify but also nurture and create every student’s passion for physics.
-Only through interactions with peers and activities within the club can one truly build this passion.
-Aside from this, everyone in the MSJ Physics Club will collaboratively sharpen their physics skills.
-This can be from a variety of our activities, including study groups for AP Physics classes and exams, problem review sessions for the annual f=ma contest, a high school physics contest hosted throughout the nation, lectures on physics concepts, hosting teams for physics bowl and other physics team competitions, etc.
+The MSJ Physics Club is a student-run club that serves to unify, nurture, and create a passion for physics in the MSJ community.
+Through peer interactions and club activities, club members will collaboratively sharpen their physics skills and build a passion for physics that supplements the current curriculum offered by MSJ.
+Activities include AP Physics study groups, problem review session for national physics contests (e.g. F=ma), team formations for physics bowl and other competitions, lectures on physics concepts, and much more.